-Four-year Initiatives What we planned for 2021-2022 Comments Status Engage families to promote the importance of early childhood education and health Deliver Maternal and Child Health and early childhood services and programs including immunisation and supported playgroups Council continues to deliver all Maternal and Child Health (MCH) and early learning services, with some modifications to ensure staff and community safety during the ongoing COVID-19 pandemic.
+Four-year What was also and for a con- Common to C4-4 Initiatives What we planned for 2021-2022 Comments Status Engage families to promote the importance of early childhood education and health Deliver Maternal and Child Health and early childhood services and programs including immunisation and supported playgroups Council continues to deliver all Maternal and Child Health (MCH) and early learning services, with some modifications to ensure staff and community safety during the ongoing COVID-19 pandemic.
 Council officers are now working to reengage with community to increase participation in services.
 The Immunisation team delivered school vaccinations onsite and also provided additional community sessions to ensure all secondary school students that missed vaccinations during the school year are up to date.
 Supported playgroups are transitioning back to face-to-face delivery.
 There is a small number of families that are choosing not to re-engage and officers continue to support these families via online platforms.
 Co-ordinate Central Registration of enrolments for community kindergartens Due to the introduction of funded three-year-old kindergarten, there has been a significant increase in the number of three-year-old registrations.
-Additional resourcing has been approved and this will support the expected further increase with the announcement of free kindergarten from 2023.
+Additional resourcin has been approved and this will support the expected further increase with the announcement of free kindergarter from 2023.
 Offers have been made for families registering for kindergarten in 2023 with 98% offered a place at their preferred kindergarten.
 Implement Council's Early Years and Best Start Plans All first-year actions of the Municipal Early Years Plan (MEYP) have commenced, with a focus on incorporating the work into every day practice.
-The MEYP 2021-2025 and Best Start Plan continue to provide strategic direction for a whole-of-Council approach to enable stronger families and thriving children within the community, and support the municipality to become a child-friendly city.
-Implement Council's Child Safe Policy An interim Child Safe Policy was endorsed by Council at the Council meeting on 11 July 2022.
-This policy provides guidance and understanding of obligations outlined the new Child Safe Standards that have been in operation since 1 July 2022. ⊘
+The MEYP 2021-2025 and Best Start Plan continue to provide strategic direction for a whole-of-Council approach to enable stronger families and thriving children within the community, and support the municipality to become a child-friendly city. • Implement Council's Child Safe Policy An interim Child Safe Policy was endorsed by Council at the Council meeting on 11 July 2022.
+This policy provides guidance and understanding of obligations outlined the new Child Safe Standards that have been in operation since 1 July 2022.
+2

-Four-year Initiatives What we planned for 2021-2022 Comments Status Maintain systems and capacity to manage and respond to emergency events Monitor and mitigate key emergency risks As the global COVID-19 pandemic has shifted gears with the downgrading of State government restrictions, key internal documents for managing the emergency have been updated accordingly.
-Case numbers spiked once again internally and externally and potential workplace exposures were managed and advice provided as required.
-Food and material aid referrals remain consistent at 2-3 per week via the Coronavirus hotline.
-Input and feedback into municipal climate change initiatives was provided and is an ongoing conversation to ensure our work is concise and collaborative in this space.
-Maintain up to date emergency management plans The Municipal Emergency Management Plan (MEMP) has undergone the regional assurance process and has been endorsed as meeting all legislative requirements.
-The multiagency arrangements for response to emergency events will be tested in the next financial year as part of a collaborative table top discussion exercise. ⊘ Leverage partnerships with key agencies and community groups to improve response to and recovery from emergency events Partnerships with key agencies have been crucial in establishing an emergency management exercise writing group for the municipality.
-Peninsula Health, Ambulance Victoria, Victoria Police and Council have determined a suitable scenario to test the municipal response arrangements which will occur later into 2022. ⊘ Provide financial support for material aid through eligible emergency relief and recovery organisations The provision of financial supports and material aid continued for disadvantaged community members through eligible emergency relief (ER) organisations, Community Support Frankston (CSF).
+Four-year Initiatives What we planned for 2021-2022 Comments Status Maintain systems and capacity to manage and respond to emergency events Monitor and mitigate key emergency risks nitigate key As the global COVID-19 pandemic has shifted gears with the Maintain up to date emergency management plans The Municipal Emergency Management Plan (MEMP) has undergone the regional assurance process and has been endorsed as meeting all legislative requirements.
+The multiagency arrangements for response to emergency events will be tested in the next financial year as part of a collaborative table top discussion exercise.
+2 Leverage partnerships with key agencies and community groups to improve response to and recovery from emergency events Partnerships with key agencies have been crucial in establishing an emergency management exercise writing group for the municipality.
+Peninsula Health, Ambulance Victoria, Victoria Police and Council have determined a suitable scenario to test the municipal response arrangements which will occur later into 2022. • Provide financial support for material aid through eligible emergency relief and recovery organisations The provision of financial supports and material aid continued for disadvantaged community members through eligible emergency relief (ER) organisations, Community Support Frankston (CSF).
 Professional ER assessments, information, advocacy and practical supports also continued as part of CSF's ER program.
 Coordination of the Frankston Emergency Relief Providers (FERP) network was maintained through CSF communications and facilitation of quarterly meetings. •